REQUEST FOR PROPOSALS: Services Delivered to the City of Philadelphia, Office of Open Data and Digital Transformation

 - One finalized design plan with implementation guidelines

 By submission of a proposal in response to this RFP, the Applicant agrees that it will comply with all contract monitoring and evaluation activities undertaken by the City of Philadelphia and the Mayor’s Fund for Philadelphia, and with all security policies and requirements of the City.

 As a contractor of the Mayor’s Fund for Philadelphia, the selected applicant will be required to maintain insurance.
 Specific policies and minimum limit(s) will be commensurate with the scope of work to be performed, and will be determined with the Interior Designer once selected.
 The Interior Designer may be required to provide proof of insurance at the Fund’s discretion.

 To apply for this contract opportunity, applicants must submit the following:

 - Portfolio that reflects your experience in creating person-centered or trauma-informed environments

-- Brief proposal that includes 1) estimated project cost (Please note: The proposed budget should not exceed the small contract amount of $34,000); 2) your availability to start work on or near November 1, 2018; and 3) a high-level 2-month project plan with approach, timing, milestones, and deliverable review processes.
+- Brief proposal that includes 1) estimated project cost (Please note: The proposed budget should not exceed the small contract amount of $34,000); 2) your availability to start work in November of 2018; and 3) a high-level 2-month project plan with approach, timing, milestones, and deliverable review processes.